d4f5409d/HashCheck/README.md

 # HashCheck
-An easy to use crypthographic hash checker for your terminal
+*An easy to use crypthographic hash checker for your terminal*

 I created this python script to allow you to verify your files when you need it.
 It is fast and easy to use.

+### ⚠ Note: this is my first git project and my first kind of useful program, expect unprofessionalism from me.
+Sorry. ⚠

 ### How to use it?
 - First, launch the script by typing `python3 AlgCheck.py`